Arthur Machen: Journalism and the Great War: 1910–1921

 Finally Machen accepted a full-time journalist's job at Alfred Harmsworth's Evening News in 1910.
 In February 1912 his son Hilary was born, followed by a daughter Janet in 1917.
-The coming of war in 1914 saw Machen return to public prominence for the first time in twenty years due to the publication of "The Bowmen" and the subsequent publicity surrounding the "Angels of Mons" episode.
+The coming of the First World War in 1914 saw Machen return to public prominence for the first time in twenty years due to the publication of "The Bowmen" and the subsequent publicity surrounding the "Angels of Mons" episode.
 He published a series of stories capitalizing on this success, most of which were morale-boosting propaganda, but the most notable, "The Great Return" (1915) and the novella The Terror (1917), were more accomplished.
 He also published a series of autobiographical articles during the war, later reprinted in book form as Far Off Things.
 During the war years Machen also met and championed the work of a fellow Welshman, Caradoc Evans.

 In general, though, Machen thoroughly disliked work at the newspaper, and it was only the need to earn money for his family which kept him at it.
 The money came in useful, allowing him to move in 1919 to a bigger house with a garden, in St John's Wood, which became a noted location for literary gatherings attended by friends such as the painter Augustus John, D. B. Wyndham Lewis, and Jerome K. Jerome.
 Machen's dismissal from the Evening News in 1921 came as a relief in one sense, though it caused financial problems.
 Machen, however, was recognized as a great Fleet Street character by his contemporaries, and he remained in demand as an essay writer for much of the twenties.

 The Machen boom of the 1920s

 The year 1922 saw a revival in Machen's literary fortunes.
-The Secret Glory, considered by some to be Machen's final masterpiece, was finally published, as was his autobiography Far Off Things, and new editions of Machen's Casanova, The House of Souls and The Hill of Dreams all came out.
-Machen's works had now found a new audience and publishers in America, and a series of requests for republications of books started to come in.
-Vincent Starrett, James Branch Cabell, and Carl Van Vechten were American Machen devotees who helped in this process.
+The Secret Glory, considered by some to be Machen's final masterpiece, was belatedly published, as well as the autobiographical Far Off Things and new editions of his Casanova translation, The House of Souls and The Hill of Dreams.
+Machen's works had now found a new audience and publishers in the United States, and a series of requests for republications of books started to come in.
+Vincent Starrett, James Branch Cabell, and Carl Van Vechten were American devotees who helped in this process.

 Another sign of his rising fortunes was the publication in 1923 of a collected edition of his works (the "Caerleon Edition") and a bibliography.
 That year also saw the publication of a recently completed second volume of autobiography, Things Near and Far—the third and final volume, The London Adventure, being published in 1924.
-Machen's earlier works suddenly started becoming much-sought-after collectors' items at this time, a position they have held ever since.
+Machen's earlier works suddenly started becoming much-sought-after collector's items at this time, a position they have held ever since.
 In 1924 he issued a collection of bad reviews of his own work, with very little commentary, under the title Precious Balms.
 In this period of prosperity Machen's home saw many visitors and social gatherings, and Machen made new friends, such as Oliver Stonor.